You’re eating vegetables, exercising, getting enough rest, and your house is clean…

 - According to a 2013 study published in Safety Assessment, including Current and Emerging Issues in Toxicologic Pathology, humans who ingested or inhaled toxic black mold may develop dermal toxicity, epistaxis, and eye irritation.
-Immune disorders and neurocognitive dysfunction were some of the toxic black mold symptoms that were also reported.
+Immune disorders and neurocognitive dysfunction were some of the toxic black mold symptoms reported.

-- In 2014 Finnish researched linked structural dampness with childhood asthma.
+- In 2014 Finnish research linked structural dampness with childhood asthma.

 - According to the Handbook of Toxicology of Chemical Warfare Agents, The long-term effects of black mold exposure are similar to that of radiation exposure.